Hossein-1991/NLP-projects/README.md

 Data source: https://www.goodreads.com/quotes/tag/science?page=1

 This folder has two sub-folders:
-- Web scrapping: I scrapped the mentioned to extract quotes from famous figures.
-This data consists of text (quote), tags ,and the number of likes.
+- Web scrapping: I scrapped the mentioned site to extract quotes from famous figures.
+This data consists of text (quote), tags ,and the number of likes from pages 1 to 50.
 Note that the site has arranged quotes according to their popularity (likes)
 - insight: By virtue of the above data, I pulled out some important aspects of the text (word cloud, number of repetitions, ..)

 Luther King's speech: